-Unless the lease between the owner and the participant was effective prior to June 17, 1998, the owner may not be a parent, child, grandparent, grandchild, sister or brother of not be related by blood or marriage to any member of the participant household.
+Unless the lease between the owner and the participant was effective prior to June 17, 1998, the owner may not be related by blood or marriage to any member of the participant household.

 Pensacola Housing may waive this restriction as a reasonable accommodation when a household member is a person with a disability.